British Columbia’s marine life is amazingly rich. In fact, most of BC’s overall biodiversity occurs in the ocean.

 Parks Canada intends to create one NMCA in each of the 29 marine regions that make up Canada’s three oceans but to date only 4 exist.

-The feasibility study for the southern Strait of Georgia is exploring how to zone some of Canada’s most heavily used marine areas for different levels of protection, along with management strategies for protecting species at risk, such as the Southern Resident orcas, and special habitats, such as Saanich Inlet’s glass sponges.
+The feasibility study for the southern Strait of Georgia initially explored how to zone some of Canada’s most heavily used marine areas for different levels of protection, along with management strategies for protecting species at risk, such as the Southern Resident orcas, and special habitats, such as Saanich Inlet’s glass sponges.

 - Read more about Rockfish Conservation Areas